qkr107781/mansol/README.md

 # mansol
-Do not make 2 projects
+Do not make over 2 projects